Monthly Archives: January 2016

 How many of the registered voters in past elections can proudly claim that not even once that they sold their votes?
 Hard to say so it is difficult to choose which quantifier to use at the beginning of the next paragraph.
 Should it be all, many, some, several or a few?
 Just feel free to fill-out the blank.

-_____ voters expect to be paid before they go the precinct to cast their votes.
+_____ voters expect to be paid before they go to the precincts to cast their votes.
+Normally, midnight before the actual election day (or the wee hours of the morning of that day).

 Had this writer used all or many he may be accused of committing the fallacy of hasty generalization.
 Perhaps the safest to fill-out the blank with would have been some.